 Step 2: Update Individual Risk Assessment

 Medical conditions, health statuses, and workplace environments change.
-Please completion a new “Periodic Animal Contact Health Survey,” and returned it to the IACUC Office in sealed envelope with your name written legibly on the front.
+Please complete a new “Periodic Animal Contact Health Survey,” and returned it to the IACUC Office in sealed envelope with your name written legibly on the front.
 A business envelope can be made available upon request.
 Please note that due to potentially sensitive information contained in the survey, the IACUC Office will not open the envelope but will only note its receipt before forwarding on to the Health Services Office.
 Therefore, it is important that the envelope is labeled with the participant's name and the words "Periodic Animal Contact Health Survey."

 Questions?
 Email the IACUC - Or phone us at 502-852-7307.